-I am a Postdoctoral Researcher at the Free University of Bozen-Bolzano.
-My research interests are in macroeconomics with a specific emphasis on the interplay between fiscal policy and monetary policy.
+I am Lecturer (Assistant Professor) in Economics at Newcastle University, NUBS.
+My research interests are in macroeconomics with a specific emphasis on the interactions between fiscal policy and monetary policy.
 I am currently interested in modelling the financing of climate change policies.
 I obtained my PhD in Economics in January 2024 from the Free University of Bozen-Bolzano.
 During my doctoral studies, I worked as an intern in the Monetary Policy and Analysis Division at the Deutsche Bundesbank.

 Working Papers

-Is Monetary Financing a Valuable Alternative to Debt Financing in Response to Fiscal Stimuli? (with Marco Lorusso and Francesco Ravazzolo)
+Fiscal Stimuli: Monetary versus Fiscal Financing (with Marco Lorusso and Francesco Ravazzolo)

 In this paper, we provide new evidence on the inequalities arising from income taxation in the US, and their heterogeneous impact on labor supply.
 First, we develop a Real Business Cycle (RBC) model with two agents, which is solved using perturbation methods.
 Through impulse response functions, we show that an income tax shock affects negatively and differently the two agents, suggesting a heterogeneous response of labor supply.
 To validate these findings, we provide microeconomic evidence from the US Current Population Survey.
-Our analysis reveals that the bottom 10\% of the income distribution pays a higher tax percentage relative to their earned income compared to the top 10\%.
-Additionally, we find that the labor supply elasticity with respect to the income tax is positive.
-Subsequently, we extend our theoretical framework to include heterogeneous agents and present additional findings.
-Finally, local projection evidence supports the model results, suggesting that labor supply respond positively to income tax rate.
+Our analysis reveals that the bottom 10% of the income distribution pays a higher tax percentage relative to their earned income compared to the top 10%.
+Additionally, and in contrast with results from our theoretical model, we find that the labor supply elasticity with respect to the income tax is positive.
+Finally, local projection evidence supports the empirical results, suggesting that labor supply responds positively to the income tax.

 ______________________